yimengqi0826/power-bi-portfolio/digital-marketing-performance-dashboard/README.md

 - KPI calculations (CTR, CPC, CPA, ROAS)
 - Platform, campaign, country, and industry analysis
 - Time trend analysis (monthly performance)
-- Advanced analytics (Pareto, YoY growth, funnel analysis)
+- Advanced analytics (Pareto, funnel analysis)

 📁 All SQL scripts used in this project are available in the `/sql` directory for full reference.